temitopeakin1/beulah-chambers/README.md

 # beulah-chambers
-I developed this Legal Website using html, CSS, JavaScript, Php and MySql
+I developed this Legal Website using html, CSS, JavaScript, Vanilla Php and MySql
 #blog pages with backend